 Grilling at Vlees & Co in Arnhem

 My server asked if I was okay with leaving some fat on the steak for flavor.
-I looked at him and said “I am not that American!”
+I eyed him and said “I am not that American!”
 He responded, “Good!”
-We saw eye to eye on that one!
+We saw eye to eye on that one.
 Besides the fat on my steak, my B & B in Arnhem was literally above this cut above steak house.
-I seriously lucked out because I did not need to go far for my evening meal.
+I certainly lucked out because I did not need to go far for my evening meal.

-Dining on grilled ribeye with a bit of fat, BBQ leeks, garlic veal gravy, fries and a salad!
-Plus flat bread with an avocado lime cream sauce to start.
-I was a very lucky girl to walk down stairs and have this for dinner.
+I dined on grilled ribeye with a bit of fat, BBQ leeks, garlic veal gravy, fries, and a salad.
+Plus, flat bread with an avocado lime cream sauce to start.
+I was a very lucky girl to walk down stairs from my accomodations, and have this for dinner.